webfm/defect-app/README.md

         * label - used for display
         * children - children of this value for building hierarchies
 * teams - if a user have assign priviledge, he can assign the defect to a team which is listed here
+* list - value list group
+    * id - this element is presented as the actual id, this value matches template.source.id
+        * in the example there is a tempate with template.source.type = VALUE_LIST, template.source.type = 1. this matches list.1

-* privileges - there are 10 priviledges
+#### privileges - there are 10 priviledges
 * DEFECTS – if a user has access to the defect module.
 IGNORE THIS PERMISSION.
 * DEFECTS_CREATE – if a user can create a defect.
     * If a user doesn't have the defects create permission, then in defect list view, the add new defect button will be hidden.
 * DEFECTS_ASSIGN – if a user can assign the defect to a team.
     * If a user doesn't have defect assign permission, then in defect edit view (http://db.tt/anFvB5TT), the assignee field will not be editable (it will be hidden in the edit view).
 * DEFECTS_DELETE – if a user can delete the defect.
     * A user must have the delete permission AND be either the creator OR have both View All and Edit All privileges to be able to delete a task.
 Otherwise, the delete button will be hidden.
 * DEFECTS_ADD_COMMENT – if a user can add comments.
     * If a user doesn't have the add comment permission, then in comment view (http://db.tt/UawQ5Pzi), the add comment button will be hidden.
 * DEFECTS_SET_DUE_DATE – if a user can set the due date of the defect.
     * If a user doesn't have this permission, then in defect edit view, the due date field not be editable (it will be hidden in the edit view).
 * DEFECTS_EDIT_ALL – if a user can edit all defects.
     * By default, a user can only edit the regular fields of a defect record (all the fields except for assignee, due date and status) if the user is the creator of the record.
 If a user has the edit all permission, the user will be able to edit the regular fields of all the defects he has access to.
 * DEFECTS_FIX – see Status Changes.
 * DEFECTS_CLOSE – see Status Changes.
 * DEFECTS_VIEW_ALL – see Status Changes.
-* Statuses
+#### Status
 * A defect record will display one of the following six statuses:
     * Not Assigned
     * Assigned
     * In-Progress
     * Inspect Now
     * Rejected
     * Closed
 * Status changes
     * Pending ("Assigned" or "Not Assigned") when:
         * Current status of the record is equal to In-Progress, Inspect Now OR Rejected AND: